 The IEP (Individualized Education Program) must include the following elements:

-A statement of 's present levels of educational performance, including the ways in which his disability affects his involvement and progress in the general education curriculum.
+A statement of the student's present levels of educational performance, including the ways in which his disability affects his involvement and progress in the general education curriculum.
 For preschool children, you would consider whether the disability affects the child's participation in any activities that would be appropriate for him.

-A statement of measurable annual goals for , including benchmarks or short-term objectives.
+A statement of measurable annual goals for the student, including benchmarks or short-term objectives.
 These must help her to be involved in and progress in the general curriculum, as well as meet other educational needs that result from her disability.

-A statement of the special education, related services, and supplementary aids and services to be provided to .
-This would include program modifications or supports for school personnel that will be provided for :
+A statement of the special education, related services, and supplementary aids and services to be provided to the student.
+This would include program modifications or supports for school personnel that will be provided for the student:

 - To advance appropriately toward attaining the annual goals,